Mia's Legacy

 EDUCATION

 Mia was born and raised in Omaha, Nebraska.
-She attended Oakdale Elementary School and completed junior high school at Christ the King School.
+Mia began her education at Oakdale Elementary School in District 66.
+She eventually completed elementary and junior high school at Christ the King School.
 Mia attended Skutt Catholic High School, but later transferred to Westside High School so she could join Westside’s medical club.
 Mia graduated from Westside in 2019.
 When considering which college to attend, Mia chose to remain in Nebraska where she elected to pursue her education in medicine and pursue her dream of becoming a pediatrician.
 She enrolled at College of Saint Mary (CSM), a private university in Omaha, Nebraska, as a pre-med student.
 Mia’s passion for nature and the environment also attracted her to College of Saint Mary.
 She was intrigued by the environmental sustainability program they offered, which Mia chose as her minor.

 COMMUNITY SERVICE